An obstruction to the local lifting problem: Introduction

 The indecomposable modules given above will be called {\em complementary}.
-We will apply this criterion for complementary modules in the $U_{\epsilon,d}$-notation. \end{criterion} In section \ref{sec:invariant-subspaces} we will show that given a lifting $\mathcal{X}$ of the $C_q$ action using Oort conjecture, and a lifting of the linear representation satisfying criterion \ref{crit:main} the lift $\mathcal{X}$ can be modified to a lift $\mathcal{X}'$, which lifts the action of $D_q$.
-In order to apply this idea we need a detailed study of the direct $k[G]$-summands of $H^0(X,\Omega_X)$, for $G=C_q \rtimes C_m$.
+We will apply this criterion for complementary modules in the $U_{\varepsilon,d}$-notation. \end{criterion} In order to apply this idea we need a detailed study of the direct $k[G]$-summands of $H^0(X,\Omega_X)$, for $G=C_q \rtimes C_m$.
 This is considered in section \ref{sec:HolomorphicDifferentialSpecialFibre}, where we employ the joint work of the first author with F. Bleher and T. Chinburg \cite{MR4130074}, in order to compute the decomposition of $H^0(X,\Omega_X)$ into indecomposable $kG$-modules, in terms of the ramification filtration of the local action.
 Then the lifting criterion of theorem \ref{cond-lift} is applied.
-Our method gives rise to an algorithm which takes as input a group $C_q \rtimes C_m$, with a given sequence of lower jumps and decides whether the action lifts to characteristic zero.
+Our method gives rise to an algorithm which takes as input a group $C_q \rtimes C_m$, with a given sequence of lower jumps and decides whether the representation can be lifted or not.
+This algorithm is implemented in sage 9.8 \cite{sagemath9.8} and our code is freely available \cite{CodeSage}.

-In section \ref{sec:no-lift} we give an example of an $C_{125} \rtimes C_4$ HKG-curve which does not lift and then we restrict ourselves to the case of dihedral groups.
+In section \ref{sec:no-lift} we give an example of a $C_{125} \rtimes C_4$ HKG-curve which does not lift and then we restrict ourselves to the case of dihedral groups.
 The possible ramification filtrations for local actions of the group $C_q \rtimes C_m$ were computed in the work of A. Obus and R. Pries in \cite{MR2577662}.
 We focus on the case of dihedral groups $D_q$ with lower jumps

-For the values $w_0=9$ we will show that the local action does not lift, providing a counterexample to the conjecture that the KGB-obstruction is the only obstruction to the local lifting problem.
+For the {value} $w_0=9$ we will show that the local action of the dihedral group $D_{125}$ does not lift, providing a counterexample to the conjecture that the KGB-obstruction is the only obstruction to the local lifting problem.

-Finally, in section \ref{sec:lift-examples} we prove that the jumps of eq. (\ref{eq:jumpsPO}) for the value $w_0=1$ lift in characteristic zero.
-This result is a special case of the result of A. Obus in \cite[Th.
-8.7]{Obus2017}, proved by completely different methods.